Integrating Counterfactual Simulations with Language Models for Explaining Multi-Agent Behaviour: Background

-We focus on multi-agent goal-based sequential decision-making systems with possible partial observability, following the definitions of~\citet{albrecht2021igp2} with examples from the AD domain.
-We write $s_{a:b}$ for the ordered subsequence $(s_a, s_{a+1},\dots,s_b)$ with positive integers $a<b$.
+We focus on multi-agent sequential decision-making systems, given as partially observable stochastic games (POSG), using the definitions of~\citet{albrecht2024marlBook} and illustrative examples from AD.
+We extend POSGs with the notion of goals following~\cite{albrecht2021igp2}.
+The notation $s_{a:b}$ is used for the ordered sequence $(s_a,\dots,s_b)$.